nemocrys/dolfinx-openfoam/README.md

 Coupling of DOLFINx to OpenFOAM using the [preCICE library](https://precice.org/).

+The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

+### Referencing
+If you use this code in your research, please cite our article:

+> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating *IOP Conference Series: Materials Science and Engineering*, 1223 (2022) 012003. https://doi.org/10.1088/1757-899X/1223/1/012003.

 ## Docker configuration

 The [fenicsx-adapter repository](https://github.com/precice/fenicsx-adapter) has to be in the same directory with this repository (don't forget to select the right branch).
 Then, if you execute it with the command bellow, the adapter will be mounted into the container and installed in editable mode.